k3nundrum/WeaponizeKali.sh/README.md

 WeaponizeKali.sh heavily relies on Python virtual environments and uses [pipx](https://pipxproject.github.io/pipx/), [poetry](https://python-poetry.org/) and [pipenv](https://pipenv.pypa.io/en/latest/) to orchestra venvs.

-In order to launch the bleeding-edge version of a tool installed with pipx and not the version that is already shipped with Kali, you should modify the `PATH` variable:
+In order to launch the bleeding-edge version of a tool installed with pipx and not the version that is already shipped with Kali, you should modify the `PATH` variables:

 1. Modify `PATH` for a normal user with any method you want (`.bashrc` / `.profile` / `.zshrc` / etc.): `export PATH="$HOME/.local/bin:$PATH"`.
 2. Modify `PATH` for the superuser by modifying `secure_path` within sudoers (`sudo visudo`):